rrob8/phase-2-playlist-creator/README.md

 the playlist.
 After clicking Add Song, a message will appear to let you know that your song was added to the playlist.
 You must at the minimum add a track title or the page will alert you to do so.
 The form will clear out once a song is submitted.

-see my phase-2 finalproject.gif file for a preview

 ![Alt text](<phase-2 finalproject.gif>)